 We welcome you and your children to Edgewood Primary School.
-Our nurturing and supportive atmosphere focuses on student learning in two distinct areas: cognitive skills and conative skills.
+Our nurturing and supportive atmosphere focuses on student learning.
 We will work together to build a strong foundation in reading, writing and math.
 Our students will be challenged with questions and problems that tax their imagination and stimulate inquiry.
 Alongside teaching your children academic and critical thinking skills, we will teach them life skills, or as we refer to them at EPS, lifelines.
 These are skills that teach them how to work with others, how to make good choices, how to use their knowledge to make our world a better place.

 The purpose of this handbook is to provide you with a guide to our policies and procedures.
-These policies and procedures comply with and are derived from the Richland Bean Blossom Community School Corporation handbook, commonly known as Ownership in Education, and its Board Policies.
+These policies and procedures comply with and are derived from the Richland Bean Blossom Community School Corporation handbook, commonly known as Ownership in Education, and its board policies.
 Please take time to become familiar with this information.
 Should you have any questions, feel free to call us anytime.